ahmadaminnin/cow_tracker/README.md

 Copy and paste yolov4.weights from your downloads folder into the 'data' folder of this repository.

-If you want to use yolov4-tiny.weights, a smaller model that is faster at running detections but less accurate, download file here: https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v4_pre/yolov4-tiny.weights

 ## Running the Tracker with YOLOv4
 To implement the object tracking using YOLOv4, first we convert the .weights into the corresponding TensorFlow model which will be saved to a checkpoints folder.
-Then all we need to do is run the object_tracker.py script to run our object tracker with YOLOv4, DeepSort and TensorFlow.
+Then all we need to do is run the object_tracker.py script to run our cow tracker with YOLOv4, Sort and TensorFlow.
 ```bash
 # Convert darknet weights to tensorflow model
 python save_model.py --model yolov4